zhaqenl/zhaqenl.github.io/en/src/about.md

 I am Raymund Martinez, and I’ve recently became a fan of [Hammock Driven Development](https://www.youtube.com/watch?v=f84n5oFoZBc), but it’ll be _Bed Driven_ for my case, because I don’t have a hammock.
-For the sake of throwing fancy words around, I like going on spurts of Pseudosystematic interval-based mentally stimulating activities, and the residue of those stuff goes [here](https://zhaqenl.github.io), hence _Computing Residues_.
+For the sake of throwing fancy words around, I like going on spurts of pseudosystematic interval-based mentally stimulating activities, and the residue of those stuff goes [here](https://zhaqenl.github.io), hence, _Computing Residues_.